 You are entitled to have a copy of the information we hold about you.
 This is the 'subject access' right under the DPA.
 You are also entitled to be told where the information came from, what it is used for and if it is disclosed to anyone.
 There are some specific exceptions as set out in the Act; for example, we are allowed to refuse requests where releasing the information would prejudice the privacy rights of a third party.

 You can contact us to request a copy of the information we hold.
-Requests can be made either in writing or by email to the address used for your job application.
+Requests can be made by email to firstname.lastname@example.org.

 We must be sure that we are releasing information to the right person.
-So you will be asked to supply information to prove your identity.
+So you may be asked to supply information to prove your identity.

-The person responsible for the control of the data is the Executive Director of Operations, Nigel Ellis.
+The person responsible for the control of the data is the Director of Investigation, Karen Sykes.

 From time to time we use contractors or agencies as part of the recruitment process.
 They are required to comply with our policy on data protection.